jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 # [fit] @jspahrsummers

-^ I'm Justin Spahr-Summers, or @jspahrsummers on the internet, and I'm one of the main contributor on ReactiveCocoa.
+^ I'm Justin Spahr-Summers, or @jspahrsummers on the internet, and I'm one of the main contributors on ReactiveCocoa.
 Josh Abernathy (awkward point and stare), or @joshaber, started the project and is another main contributor.

 ^ We've got more RAC contributors here tonight as well, but I'll let everyone introduce themselves when we get to the Q&A portion.